bio-tools/biotoolsDocs/api_reference.rst

 API endpoints
 =============

-This is a lightweight web service, (REST interface), which provides an easy way to access the bio.tools database.
+This is a lightweight web service with a REST interface, which provides an easy way to access the bio.tools database.
 An API (Application programming interface) is a protocol intended to be used as an interface by software components to communicate with each other.

-If you find any bug, or have any questions, or any suggestions please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.
+If you find a bug, have any questions or suggestions, please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.

 List resources
 ------------------
-List and search through out all the available resources.
+List and search through all the available resources.
 Can sort, filter, and search the results.

 *HTTP GET*